mihlalimakunga/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -n -a : A script that displays current directory contents, including hidden files (starting with .) using the long format and with user and group IDs displayed numerically. mkdir /tmp/my_first_directory : A script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_director : A script that moves the file betty from /tmp/ to /tmp/my_first_directory.
+ls -n -a : A script that displays current directory contents, including hidden files (starting with .) using the long format and with user and group IDs displayed numerically. mkdir /tmp/my_first_directory : A script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_director : A script that moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty : A script that deletes the file betty in /tmp/my_first_directory directory.